 - Catherine Wells writes about Bowen therapy for back pain.

 What training and qualifications should therapists have?

-Though bowen therapists in the UK are not regulated by any laws, it is still reassuring to know that your practitioner is working to certain levels of good practice.
-This is why there are a number of professional bodies and societies which bowen therapists can choose to register with.
-In order to join a professional association individuals will usually have to provide proof of competency in the field as well as agreeing to comply with any code of ethics and complaints procedures.
+Though Bowen therapists in the UK are not regulated by law, it is still reassuring to know that your practitioner is working to certain levels of good practice.
+This is why there are a number of professional bodies and societies which Bowen therapists can choose to register with.
+In order to join a professional association, individuals will usually have to provide proof of competency in the field as well as agreeing to comply with any code of ethics and complaints procedures.

 Bowen practitioners listed on Therapy Directory have shown evidence of training and insurance, or are members of a professional body.
 You can find out more about this on our Proof Policy page.